Story: Marutūahu tribes

 The Hauraki region is rich in gold, timber and marine resources.
 The first two were exploited by European settlers.
 In recent times the Marutūahu people have established successful enterprises such as mussel farms, and are involved in the management of the Hauraki Gulf Maritime Park and forest reserves.

-In the 2006 census, almost 10,000 people claimed descent from the Marutūahu tribes.
+In the 2013 census, over 10,000 people claimed descent from the Marutūahu tribes.